 You are frustrated and stuck in a pattern that isn't working.
 You want things to change but don't know how to make this happen.
 You wonder how you ended up here.
 You are tired of fighting.
-Maybe you don't even fight anymore but you just feel like you are invisible to your partner or maybe you spent so long raising your children that you don't know who you are as a couple.
+Maybe you don't even fight anymore but you just feel like you are invisible to your partner or maybe you feel like you are walking on eggshells and you don't know how to communicate without arguing.
 You miss the way things were.
 You know you need some help if anything is going to change.

 Relationships are complex.
 I have worked with many couples in therapy and families to sort through what sometimes feels like a total mess.
 Having someone neutral often helps people communicate and move forward in a positive direction.

 Counselling is a safe place to talk about issues that can sometimes be hard to bring up at home.
 It is also a time to work through issues that result in arguments but don't ever feel like they get resolved.

 Some reasons people choose to attend relationship therapy: